Facial Injuries Solicitors — Scotland

 Facial Injuries & Scarring

-A facial injury claim comprises two sections:
+A facial injury claim typically includes two types of damages:

 Common Facial Injuries

-Some common face wounds that may result in injury compensation claims include:
+Common facial injuries that may result in injury compensation claims include:

 - Disfigurement: In the most severe cases, facial wounds can cause permanent changes to a person’s appearance, such as alterations to facial features or loss of facial tissue.